Indian Immigration Services Team

 11. Varaha Cave, Tamil Nadu

 Varaha Cave Temple is a rock-cut temple at Mahabalipuram (Mamallapuram) in Tamil Nadu.
-This 7th-century structure of the Pallava dynasty can be considered to be a fine example of early rock-cut architecture.
-This little but exquisitely carved cave shrine is dedicated to Lord Vishnu in his avatar as the boar, Varaha, in which he is shown pulling out the personification of Earth, Bhudevi, out of the ocean.
-The walls of the cave are decorated with impressive bas-reliefs that depict some scenes of mythology with a harmonious detailing of divine beings.
+This 7th-century structure of the Pallava dynasty can be regarded as a good example of early rock-cut architecture.
+This is a small yet beautifully carved cave shrine devoted to Lord Vishnu in his incarnation as the boar, Varaha, where he is depicted lifting the Earth from the ocean, the personification of the Earth, Bhudevi.
+The cave walls are also adorned with amazing bas-reliefs that portray certain aspects of mythology with a well-balanced detailing of the divine beings.
+Unlike other temples in Mahabalipuram, the Varaha Cave is not a big one, but with perfection in art and spiritual meaning, the cave impresses the majority.

 The Varaha Cave Temple is a 7th-century Pallava rock-cut shrine featuring intricate bas-reliefs of Lord Vishnu’s Varaha avatar, showcasing remarkable artistry and spiritual symbolism.